If a student is offered health coverage through their college or university, can they still apply for coverage through Vermont Heath Connect?

 No. If a person is claimed as a dependent on somebody else’s taxes, they cannot enroll separately and receive financial help.
 However, a dependent can remain covered by their parents’ health plan through the year in which they turn 26.
 Dependent children who are disabled can remain on their parents' health plans as dependents after age 26.

-An 18-year-old who is not claimed as a dependent on another person’s taxes can enroll in Vermont Health Connect and may be eligible to receive financial help.
+An 18-year-old who is a Vermont state resident and cannot be claimed as a dependent on another person’s taxes can enroll in Vermont Health Connect and may be eligible to receive financial help.